How I Got Pregnant on My First Try with PCOS

 - Ensure your thyroid is functioning optimally.
 This is crucial–so many women have undiagnosed hypothyroidism, which can contribute to infertility.
 If you have irregular periods, low libido, low body temperature, imbalanced thyroid hormone levels, anxiety/depression, and/or you’ve already struggled to get pregnant, your thyroid could be to blame.
 But don’t worry, treating hypothyroidism naturally is not only possible, it’s actually pretty easy!
 Read our complete guide to natural thyroid treatments here.

 - Detox your life.
 Cleaning up your diet isn’t the only way to balance your hormones.
 In fact, the natural products I used (and the toxic ones I tossed) made a huge impact on my hormones and thus my fertility.
 Why?
 Did you know that nearly all of these products contain endocrine disruptors, fake estrogens and other harmful chemicals that mimic estrogen in the body, causing hormonal imbalances and infertility?
 It’s sad and scary, but true!
 So make the switch to non-toxic personal care, cleaning products, and cosmetics ASAP!
-To help you get started, check out these DIY beauty and cleaning products, this guide to the 10 most toxic skincare ingredients, the best online natural beauty stores, and the 20 Best Natural Beauty Products on Amazon.
+To help you get started, check out these 10 DIY beauty products, these 12 DIY cleaning products, this guide to the 10 most toxic skincare ingredients, the best online natural beauty stores, and the 20 Best Natural Beauty Products on Amazon.
 Remember, the goal is simply to reduce your toxic load.
-You don’t have to be perfect, but by limiting processed foods and toxic and harmful chemicals, you will put yourself on the fast track to your most fertile self.
+You don’t have to be perfect, but by limiting toxic and harmful chemicals, you will put yourself on the fast track to your most fertile self.

 - Heal your gut.
-Our digestive system is at the heart of our overall health and wellbeing.
+Our digestive system and microbiome are at the heart of our overall health and wellbeing.
 In fact, the gastrointestinal (GI) tract/digestive tract—and the liver, pancreas, and gallbladder, plus a combination of nerves, hormones, bacteria, and blood –is so important, not just for breaking down our food into nutrients, which the body uses for energy, growth, and cell repair, but also for our nervous, immune and endocrine system.
 The latter being the glands that produce hormones that regulate sexual function and reproduction.
 So if you suffer from diarrhea, gas, bloating, constipation, abdominal pain and/or you’ve been diagnosed with IBS, IBD, Leaky Gut, Crohn’s, Colitis, Celiac or Diverticulitis, your fertility is likely affected.
 Heal your gut, boost your fertility.
 Good news: there are five main ways you can heal your gut and improve digestion naturally.
-Learn how here.

 As you can see, getting pregnant with PCOS isn’t exactly easy.
 And if your hormones are really out of whack, like mine were, it can take many months to get everything back where it should be.